eskevv/first-light/README.md

 ---
 ### Installation
-1) With Nuget Package Manager:
+Option 1: With Nuget Package Manager:
 ```
 dotnet add package firstlight
 ```
-2) Clone or download the repo into a dir of choice.
+Option 2: Clone or download the repo into a dir of choice.
 Then add to your .csproj file in your own project:
 ```xml
 <ItemGroup>